lucasctnh/lucasctnh/README.md

 <img align="right" style="width:450px;height:300px;" src="https://i.gifer.com/origin/60/60120cc1d020a156a8401a3a2db12c4d.gif" />

 i am currently a game programmer at **Izyplay Game Studio**.
 I work mostly with Unity but I love to learn everything related to game dev.
-I'm very interested in render pipelines, shaders, software architecture and game optimizations.
+I'm very interested in render pipelines, shaders, software architecture and game optimizations

 > you can find me here: